dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 1. 🚀**Assign Subtasks**:
     * take at least 4 issues per person that fit with the goals of this week and assign them to this weeks milestone - and assign each to a person on your team.
 Each subtask is ideally assigned to only 1 person - split them up further if multiple people are working on them.
     * now you'll be able to track progress toward the milestone!  and get graded on it! 🏄
+1. When you work on a task - move it to **In Progress** - this is critical so that your teammates know what is happening.

 **More about good agile workflow [here](https://help.zenhub.com/support/solutions/articles/43000010338-agile-concepts-in-github-and-zenhub).**